notesbytom/notesbytom/cisco-switch/catalyst_ibns.md

 ## Concurrent 802.1x and MAB Example

+Parallel/Concurrent 802.1x and MAB.
 Based on a config sample from [Security Config Guide IOS XE - Icentity Control Policies][4].
 Removed the webauth items and fixed indentation, improved sequence numbering.
 Lowest number priorities are Most-Preferred.
 Higest number priorities are least-preferred.
-Parallel/Concurrent 802.1x and MAB.
-If an 802.1x agent/supplicant is detected, MAB will be terminated.
+Event "agent-found" indicates that an 802.1x agent/supplicant is detected on the port.

 ~~~
 class-map type control subscriber match-all ALL_FAILED